codedragon/code_reviews/slides.md

-## Big picture when doing code reviews
-* We are all humans that are taught to fear failure, be kind
+We are all humans that are taught to fear failure, be kind
 * terse communication can feel like an attack
 * switch from async to sync
 * pair coding for the win

+* Learn to think of your code separate from you
+* Focus on your team, your project
+* Learn to disagree constructively
+* Difficult discussions is where growth and learning happen